 These goals are developed by exposing students to a variety of traditional and contemporary approaches to doing art history, including cultural studies, social history and Marxist analysis, feminist and gender studies, reception theory, and attention to issues of nationalism and post-nationalism, globalization, and post-colonialism.
 The MA program is particularly known for its focus on feminist art history and gender studies, but courses typically address a wide range of interpretive strategies.
 For more information, see the degree requirements section.

 Financial support (a stipend and partial tuition remission) is limited and is available only for top applicants.
-Once in the program however there is funding available in the form of research travel grants for master’s thesis research projects and for students working as TAs for undergraduate General Education courses.
+Once in the program however there is funding available in the form of research travel grants for master’s thesis research projects and other work-study opportunities.
 The university also offers competitive research and travel awards for MA students, and the Graduate Student Council has some funds that can be used for travel to the College Art Association conference in New York or for group day trips to museums in Baltimore or Philadelphia.

 Master’s students have opportunities to present their own research at the AU/GWU Graduate Symposium and at AU’s annual student research conference; one MA student is selected every two years to represent American University at the Middle-Atlantic Symposium in the History of Art, a prestigious graduate student conference held at the National Gallery of Art.
+Students may also present at the Mathias Research Conference, at which a number of our graduate students have won awards in recent years.
 They also help to organize the Feminist Art History Conference that has been held at AU each fall since 2010.

-This is a small program in which 10 to 12 new students enroll each year.
+This is a small program in which 8 to 10 new students enroll each year.
 Program faculty and MA students work closely together and this mentoring is important to our program.